 You can also search for meals based on nutrition targets using our Nutrition Filters.
 Just click on the "Filter" button located at the top of the main recipe gallery.
 Then, click on the "Nutrition" tab.
 From here, you can search for meals based on nutrition information.

 If you find a recipe that you know your client would love but doesn’t quite fit their macros, you can very easily modify the ingredients to make it work for their needs.
-When you modify a recipe using That Clean Life for Business, the nutrition information will update in real-time.
+When you modify a recipe using That Clean Life, the nutrition information will update in real-time.
 This allows you to easily increase protein, reduce fat, or remove added sugars by changing the quantities of different ingredients used.

 Step 4: Build a Balanced Meal Plan